 Minimum account balances required for managed portfolios will vary, depending on the advisor and strategy selected.
 Mutual fund accounts and exchange-traded funds (ETF) accounts may also have varying minimum investments.

-Here is a full list of services that clients can access through CUNA Brokerage Services in its role as an investment advisor:
+Here is a full list of services that clients can access through CUNA in its role as an investment advisor:

-CUNA Brokerage Services offers clients the ability to choose from different platforms and portfolio programs.
+CUNA gives clients the ability to choose from different platforms and portfolio programs.
 The firm decides which offerings are included in its available programs and platforms.

 Clients can choose from the available platforms and programs, and their investment advisor representative will then provide advice on which investments to use in the portfolio based on the client’s goals and risk tolerance.
 Depending on the program chosen, there might be a reliance on mutual funds and ETFs, or there might be the ability to construct a portfolio of individual equities.